White Island eruption: Two missing bodies likely washed out to sea

-The two remaining bodies missing since the White Island eruption are likely to have been washed out to sea.
+The two remaining bodies missing since the White Island eruption are likely to have been washed out to sea, police say.

-Tour guide Hayden Marhsall-Inman, 40, and Australian tourist Winona Langford, 17, are the two people who have not yet been found.
+Tour guide Hayden Marshall-Inman, 40, and Australian tourist Winona Langford, 17, are the two people who have not been found since the volcano erupted on Monday December 9.

 It is believed their bodies were washed out of the crater and into the ocean.
 The police dive squad has searched for them without success.

-Police Deputy Commissioner Mike Clement said this afternoon the two bodies were near a stream that ran off the island.
-There was a significant weather event overnight on December 9 and police believe the bodies have not been on the island since December 10.
+Police Deputy Commissioner Mike Clement said this afternoon the two bodies had been near a stream that ran off the island.
+There was a significant weather event on the night the volcano erupted and police believe the bodies have not been on the island since December 10.

+A 1.5m wave of water and sediment is believed to have come down the stream on Whakaari and washed the two bodies away, police say.

 The stream was searched three times, and aerial imagery also confirmed the two bodies were no longer there.